Stratford-upon-Avon: Roman

 The Stratford area was settled during the Roman period as the area was crossed by a Roman road: archaeological remains of a small Roman town have been found, about 1 mi northeast of Stratford town centre at Tiddington, now part of Stratford, which was occupied from the 1st to the 5th century AD.
 The remains of two further probable Roman settlements have been found within a few miles of modern-day Stratford.

 Medieval

-The settlement which later became known as Stratford was first inhabited by Anglo-Saxons following their 7th-century invasion of what would become known as Warwickshire, but was then part of the Kingdom of Mercia.
-It is likely that an Anglo-Saxon monastery existed at the site of what is now Holy Trinity Church, which was founded after the land was acquired by Egwin, the third Bishop of Worcester (693–714).
+Oftfor, bishop of Worcester from 691 to 693, preached to the Hwicca tribe who inhabited south Warwickshire (then Mercia), and it has been argued that it was during this mission that a monastery was founded at Stratford.
+The earliest reference to the monastery comes from a charter in which Egwin (third bishop of Worcester) acquired a religious house at Aet-Stratford, which may have been on the site of the Church of the Holy Trinity.
+The rights of the bishops of Worcester to Stratford were confirmed by Offa in 781.

 The monastery was likely destroyed by Viking invaders in 1015.
-The land remained in the ownership of the Bishops of Worcester until the 16th century.
+The land remained in the ownership of the bishops of Worcester until the 16th century.
 The area around Holy Trinity Church is still known as Old Town as it was the original area of settlement around the monastery.
 The focus of the settlement at Stratford was later moved north, closer to the river crossing, which was better positioned for trade.